 Companies will continue to pursue true Additive Manufacturing – trying to mass-produce products in a time and cost-competitive nature to conventional processes like injection molding or machining.
 This is no easy task but we have seen the very beginning of promising examples like Carbon, HP, or Stratasys’s Continuous Build Demonstrator.
 In 2018, the costs and time are inching closer and closer to that of conventional mass production.
 Companies will focus more and more on niche targeting within 3D printing.
 The future of 3D printing is very unlikely to be an all-in-one machine that prints plastic, metal, ceramics, and electronics.
 Rather, creating separate machines to create the best tool to satisfy a particular application and business segment will be the progression of the technology.

 Partnerships and acquisitions have been occurring in the 3D printing world for years, and we can only expect more as companies aim for higher capabilities, and need to work together to get there.
 “Big names” and brands will continue to attempt to enter to competitive landscape.
 Just last year, Kodak announced a 3D printer, and Apple and Disney seem to be granted patents of some sort each year.
 Time will tell who decides to enter the industry, and when.
 Businesses will continue to expand their 3D printing efforts, and form internal teams to address how 3D printing can be implemented effectively.

 It is an exciting time to be a part of the 3D printing industry!
 These six trends will drive the future of the technology, and as it develops, will enable businesses in all sectors to operate more effectively.
-Check in tomorrow for Day #2 of AMUG’s highlights.
+Check out day two’s recap and day three’s.